IgorNCosta14/Desafio-Astran/README.md

 ## About

-A fullstack project made for the [Astran-challenge] (https://github.com/Astransat/Desafio-Astran)
+A fullstack project made for the [Astran-challenge] (https://github.com/Astransat/Desafio-Astran).
+<br><br>

-O Backend do projeto foi feito utilizando Node.js e Express.js,
+The project's Backend was made using Node.js and Express.js,